2024 World Series: Los Angeles Dodgers

-Shohei Ohtani became the first player to hit 50 home runs and steal 50 bases in a single season.
+Shohei Ohtani became the first player to hit at least 50 home runs and steal 50 bases in a single season.

 After back-to-back upset losses to division rivals in the postseason in 2022 and 2023, the Dodgers looked to reshape their roster.
 In the off-season, they signed superstar two-way player Shohei Ohtani to a record $700 million, 10 year contract.
 Other big additions were signing outfielder Teoscar Hernández and pitcher Yoshinobu Yamamoto (from Japan through the posting system) and trading for starting pitcher Tyler Glasnow.
-During the regular season, the Dodgers had more rough patches compared to previous years due to various pitching injuries, a two-month hand injury to Mookie Betts, and a three-month abdominal injury to Max Muncy, failing to win 100 games for the first time in a full season since 2018.
-However, they still achieved the best win-loss record in the majors that year and won the National League West.
+Despite heavy opposition from the surging Arizona Diamondbacks and San Diego Padres in their division, and various pitching injuries, such as a two-month hand injury to Mookie Betts, and a three-month abdominal injury to Max Muncy, the Dodgers still achieved the best win-loss record in the majors and won the National League West.
 They qualified for the postseason for the 12th consecutive season, dating back to 2013, the third-longest streak in MLB history.

 Although Ohtani could not pitch in 2024 due to elbow surgery, he was tremendously successful as a batter and baserunner.
 Playing at designated hitter, Ohtani became the first player in MLB history to break the 50 home runs, 50 stolen bases barrier in a single season.
 He also surpassed Shawn Green's Dodgers single-season home run record with 54 home runs.
 At the All-Star Game, the Dodgers sent six players—Ohtani, Betts, Hernández, Glasnow, Freddie Freeman, and Will Smith.
-At the trade deadline, the Dodgers added starting pitcher Jack Flaherty, set-up reliever Michael Kopech, and utility player Tommy Edman; Edman won the NLCS MVP Award after recording 11 runs batted in (RBIs) in the series.
+At the trade deadline, the Dodgers added starting pitcher Jack Flaherty, set-up reliever Michael Kopech, and utility player Tommy Edman; Edman would win the NLCS MVP Award after recording 11 runs batted in (RBIs) in the series.